Sweden is a beautiful northern country not only known for its peaceful nature, but for its out-of the box ideas.

 Sweden has a sophisticated banking system that extends to many other Scandinavian and Baltic areas of Europe.
 The ‘big four’ listed below are the largest and most common banks you’ll will find there.

-Alternatively, for simple access to your money abroad - and an even better deal with transparent fees - use Wise.
+Alternatively, for simple access to your money abroad - and an even better deal with transparent fees - send money online with Wise.

-If you have a bank account in Sweden, or know someone who does, you can transfer money between bank accounts in different countries using the real mid-market exchange rate.
+If you have a bank account in Sweden, or know someone who does, you can send money to Sweden using the real mid-market exchange rate.
 It's a quick and convenient way to get your Krona cash, with no hidden fees.